Colorado: Our Ride the Rockies

 8 Day Inn Tour

-One of our guides, Michelle, lives here and designed this tour for us.
+Our guides Michelle lives here and designed this tour for us.
 It’s well known that Colorado has some of the best roads and most beautiful scenery in the world for bicycling.
 Less well-known is its abundance of amazing bike paths.
-They cut through passes, go for miles along babbling brooks and circle alpine lakes.
+They cut through passes, circle alpine lakes, and go for miles along babbling brooks.
 Come with us as we explore some of the best bike paths and scenic byways the Rocky Mountains have to offer.

-Long gradual climbs and descents at altitude.
+Long gradual climbs and descents at altitude on paved bike paths and quiet roads.
 Moderate to advanced cycling level.
+Moderate level with an eBike.

 7 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, detailed cue sheets, van support & trained guides.

-$195 for Specialized road or hybrid bikes designed specifically for women. $295 for an electric-assist ebike.
+$195 for Specialized road or hybrid bike designed specifically for women. $295 for an electric-assist eBike.

 "It was absolutely wonderful.
 The rides were the right distance and difficulty.
 The scenery and weather were fantastic.
 I loved all the boutique hotels.
 My favorites were the Hotel Frisco and Annabelle Inn.
 The restaurants were amazing.
 I ate way too much on this trip but I managed not to gain weight.
 Michelle and Denise were awesome! "